wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 These functions are used to change the type of your data.
 This can be simple things like converting a text number into an integer, or more complex functions like changing the encoding of a file from base64 to binary.
 Knowing that these functions are available will help you overcome problems you encounter when getting your data shaped correctly.

 A common scenario is the need to use *int* or *float* to change a text number into an actual number.
-This is very common when importing data into your flow from a data source.
+This is common when importing data into your flow from a data source.
 The number 12 or 12.4 may be stored as text.
 In order to use that number in a logical function or write it to a location that expects a number, you will need to covert it.
 The following example changes the string "12" into the integer 12.

 `Int('12')`